Paul Green (rugby league): North Queensland Cowboys

 In 1999, Green joined the North Queensland Cowboys and was the starting halfback for most of the year.
 That season he became the club's first State of Origin representative, when he was selected as Queensland's halfback for Game 2 of the series.
 In 2000, Green fell out of favour with coach Tim Sheens who preferred the halves' partnership of Scott Prince and Noel Goldthorpe.
 Despite this, Green once again represented Queensland.
 The Cowboys then sacked Green midway through the season for allegedly negotiating with other clubs while still under contract.
 Green would subsequently win an out-of-court settlement against the club.

 Sydney Roosters

 In 2001, Green returned to Sydney, joining the Sydney Roosters.
 That season he played 19 games, starting 17 of them at halfback and earned another Origin recall, playing in all three games in Queensland's series win.
 In 2002, Green injured his knee in the Roosters' opening game against the South Sydney Rabbitohs, ruling him out for the whole of the Roosters' premiership-winning season.

 Parramatta Eels

 In 2003, Green joined the Parramatta Eels.
-After starting the first 7 games at halfback, Green suffered a fractured cheekbone which ended his season.
+After starting the first 7 games at halfback, Green fractured his cheekbone which ended his season.